 吟, if it is read as “yín” interpreted as a noun, meaning “[a qin melody with] chanting,” it should be contrasted to another qin melody type called the “yîn” 引, whose character is read as an oblique tone.
 The reconstruction of the Middle Chinese pronunciation of 吟 is “ngim,” while 引 is “yinX.”
 See Baxter and Sagart 2014.
-The two sounds are not exactly the same, but euphonically similar.
-Examples of these qin melodies are Zuiweng yín and Lienü yîn, for various names of the qin melodies, see the Twelve Qin Melodies (Gucao shierzhang), anonymous author, in QYYL, 1-17; the Book of the Qin (Qinshu), anonymous writer, in QYYL, 93-9.
+The two sounds are not identical but euphonically similar.
+Examples of these qin melodies are Zuiweng yín and Lienü yîn.
+For various names of the qin melodies, see the Twelve Qin Melodies (Gucao shierzhang), anonymous author, in QYYL, 1-17; the Book of the Qin (Qinshu), anonymous writer, in QYYL, 93-9.
 These two texts date roughly to the Song period. 竈下桐 refers to the qin made of parasol wood retrieved from the bottom of a stove.
-This refers to a story of Cai Yong in the Eastern Han dynasty, who once heard the cracking sound of burning timber coming from the bottom of a stove.
+This refers to the story of Cai Yong in the Eastern Han dynasty, who once heard the cracking sound of burning timber coming from the bottom of a stove.
 He thought that this piece of timber was an excellent piece of material for making a qin, rescued from the fire, and turned it into a qin, which eventually produced beautiful tones.
 Soushenji 13.167. 松風, literally meaning the wind passing through the pine forest.
 Here it can refer to two layers of meanings.
 The first layer implies a qin melody, “Wind Entering the Pine Forest” (Feng ru song), Tongzhi 49.6.
-Poems and lyrics using the name “Feng ru song” are plenty, such as Monk Jiaoran’s Song of Wind Entering the Pine Forest, Yuefu shiji 3:60.876.
+Poems and lyrics using the name “Feng ru song” are plenty, such as the monk Jiaoran’s Song of Wind Entering the Pine Forest, Yuefu shiji 3:60.876.
 The second layer can signify the sound of water boiling for making tea.
-For the origins of such an expression, see the Tang dynasty monk Pi Rixiu’s poem, Brewing Tea (Chazhong zayong – zhucha), QTS 2:611.1548; See also Su Shi’s poem in QSS 14:791.9160; and another poem attributed to Su Shi, DPXJ 3.21a. 無絃 refers to the stringless qin collected by Tao Qian.
+For the origins of this expression, see the Tang dynasty monk Pi Rixiu’s poem, Brewing Tea (Chazhong zayong – zhucha), QTS 2:611.1548; See also Su Shi’s poem in QSS 14:791.9160; and another poem attributed to Su Shi, DPXJ 3.21a. 無絃 refers to the stringless qin collected by Tao Qian.
 Jinshu 94.21a.

-This is the Painting of Listening to the Qin (Tingqin tu; hereafter “Qin Listening”) housed in the Beijing Palace Museum (fig. 1.2a).
-Although controversies about authorship and dating continue to arise with regard to this painting, scholars such as Zhu Jiajin, Xie Zhiliu, and Xu Bangda believe that this is a work of Huizong’s time, and that Huizong might have played a partial role in the creation of this painting.
-Xu Bangda postulates that the painting was created during the Xuanhe reign.
-This book will treat the Qin Listening and the Literati Gathering as products of the Northern Song court painters.
-Huizong might have contributed a small part, or perhaps nothing, to the two paintings; however, he is still deemed as the person responsible for their creation.
-He may be depicted as a protagonist in the paintings, but we cannot ascertain his role in them with certainty.
-This remains as a possibility but not a fact.
+Fig. 1.2a shows the Painting of Listening to the Qin (Tingqin tu; hereafter Qin Listening) housed in the Beijing Palace Museum.
+Although controversies about the authorship and dating of this painting persist, scholars such as Zhu Jiajin, Xie Zhiliu, and Xu Bangda believe that this is a work from Huizong’s time and that Huizong might have played a role in the creation of this painting.
+Xu Bangda claims that the painting was created during the Xuanhe period.
+This book treats Qin Listening and Literati Gathering as products of the Northern Song court painters.
+Huizong may have contributed a small part, or perhaps nothing, to the two paintings.
+However, he is still credited with their creation.
+He may be depicted as a protagonist in the paintings, but we cannot clearly ascertain his role.

-Art historian Wang Cheng-hua has provided a detailed analysis of the political meanings and iconography of the painting.
-She reiterates the point that the qin player may be Huizong, while the two sitting officials might be just anyone in the court.
-She further describes the incense burner on a high table next to the qin player (fig. 1.2b) and gives an account of the flower contained in the lì-container on the rock as white jasmine which blossoms in the summer.
+Art historian Wang Cheng-Hua has provided a detailed analysis of the political meanings and iconography of the painting.
+She suggests that the qin player is Huizong, while the two sitting officials might be members of the court.
+She further describes the incense burner on a high table next to the qin player (fig. 1.2b) and gives an account of the flower contained in the lì-container on the rock as white jasmine, which blossoms in the summer.